58th Annual Country Music Association Awards: Controversy

-Following the Country Music Association's announcement of the nominations, numerous US and international publications and music websites criticized the awards ceremony's decision not to nominate Beyoncé and her eighth studio album Cowboy Carter, as well as the lead single "Texas Hold 'Em", in their respective categories, despite the perceived cultural impact and commercial performance.Although, it is unclear if her music was submitted for nomination, which is how the CMA votes on nominations, much like the Grammys.
+Following the Country Music Association's announcement of the nominations, numerous US and international publications and music websites criticized the awards ceremony's decision not to nominate Beyoncé and her eighth studio album Cowboy Carter, as well as the lead single "Texas Hold 'Em", in their respective categories, despite the perceived cultural impact and commercial performance.

-On September 17 in an interview with Variety, nine-time CMA award winner, country music legend, and Cowboy Carter collaborator, Dolly Parton spoke on Beyonce's apparent snub, "She's a country girl in Texas and Louisiana, so she grew up with that base.
+On September 17 in an interview with Variety, nine-time CMA award winner and Cowboy Carter collaborator Dolly Parton spoke on Beyonce's apparent snub, "She's a country girl in Texas and Louisiana, so she grew up with that base.
 It wasn't like she just appeared out of nowhere [...]
 There's so many wonderful country artists that, I guess probably the country music field, they probably thought, well, we can't really leave out some of the ones that spend their whole life doing that [...]
 I think it was just more of what the country charts and the country artists were doing, that do that all the time, not just a specialty album."